 See that big rock at the end of the city?
 Don’t you just want to climb it?
 Well, you can!
 There’s a 15-minute walk right to the top of Paritutu Rock with unmatched views of the Sugar Loaf Islands, New Plymouth, Mt Taranaki and even the central North Island volcanoes of Mt Ruapehu, Mt Tongariro and Mt Ngauruhoe.
 Be prepared for a super steep climb to the top of the rock (which is more like a rock climb holding onto a chain fence).

 Location: Just look at that big rock and walk towards it.
 There is a car park for the rock at the end of Paritutu Road.

 4. Walk along the Coastal Walkway

-Location: Access from multiple point along the coast of New Plymouth.
+Location: Access from multiple points along the coast of New Plymouth.

 5. Visit the Govett-Brewster Art Gallery

 This free-entry art gallery gives first impressions from the curved mirror-like architecture that you can’t ignore.
 Exhibitions change three times a year, but you can guarantee to see some of the work from the New Zealand art legend, Len Lye, who is widely regarded for his contemporary kinetic art.
 (You may have seen the Wind Wand on the Coastal Walkway).

 Location: On the corners of Queen Street and Devon Street West.